Battle of Forts Jackson and St. Philip: Second phase: passing the forts

 Once past the forts, the head of the Federal column came under attack by some of the Confederate ships, while some of the vessels further back in the column were still under the fire of the forts.
-Because of their fragmented command structure, the Confederate ships did not coordinate their movements, so the battle degenerated to a jumble of individual ship-on-ship encounters.
+Because of their fragmented command structure, the Confederate ships did not coordinate their movements, so the battle degenerated into a jumble of individual ship-on-ship engagements.

-CSS Manassas rammed both USS Mississippi and USS Brooklyn, but did not disable either.
+Manassas rammed both USS Mississippi and USS Brooklyn, but could not disable either.
 As dawn broke, she found herself caught between two Union ships and was able to attack neither, so Captain Warley ordered her run ashore.
 The crew abandoned the vessel and set her afire.
 Later, she floated free from the bank, still afire, and finally sank in view of Porter's mortar schooners.